renegade93/renegade93/README.md

 - 👯 I’m looking to collaborate on a CI/CD pipeline with Jenkins 🤝
 - 🤔 I’m looking for help with Natural Language Processing.
 - 💬 Ask me [anything](https://github.com/aortiz49/aortiz49/issues/1)
-- ⚡️ Fun-Fact: I have a degree in electrical engineering and I am learning Japanese 🇯🇵
+- ⚡️ Fun-Fact: I enjoy designing autonomous robots and I am learning Japanese 🇯🇵
 - 🎮 Find me on lichess [aortiz49](https://lichess.org/@/aortiz49) (still a n00b)
 - 🎻 I'm currently working on [Concerto No. 5 in A major, Mozart](https://www.youtube.com/watch?v=FfXSJu4z-2M)
 - 📫 How to reach me: a.ortizg@uniandes.edu.co